kwonus/AVBible/Installation/Instructions/README.md

 **Once it is running ...**

-You should be able to view help files by clicking on the help menu pull-down:
+You should be able to view help files by clicking on the help menu pull-down:</br>

 ![Screen-Shot](./images/avbible-help.png)